Zum Hauptinhalt springen

 Limestone Sticky Frog

-Kalophrynus calciphilus was recently described from Gunung Mulu National Park in eastern Sarawak.
-It is endemic to the karst forest within the park where it occurs at elevations between 70 and at least 1200 m a.s.l.
-It is one of the most abundant species in this type of forest.
-Males can be found calling from the entrance of burrows and crevices in the ground.
-The call is a single, short, pulsed note.
+Kalophrynus calciphilus was described from Gunung Mulu National Park in eastern Sarawak (Dehling 2011).
+It is endemic to the karst forest within the park, where it occurs at elevations between 70 and at least 1200 m above sea level.
+It is one of the most abundant species in this forest type.
+Males can be found calling from the entrances of burrows and crevices in the ground.
+The call is a single, short note composed of 7–9 pulses.

-The reproductive mode and the tadpoles of the species are unknown.
-It is a medium-sized member of the genus, reaching 30 mm, snout-vent-length in males, 39 mm in females.
+The reproductive mode and tadpoles of this species are unknown.
+It is a medium-sized member of the genus, with males reaching up to 30 mm in snout–vent length (SVL) and females up to 39 mm.

-The back and flanks are black during the night.
-During the day, the colouration lightens to brown and a fine pattern of reticulated black markings becomes visible.
+At night, the back and flanks are black.
+During the day, the coloration lightens to brown, revealing a fine pattern of reticulated black markings.
 A white line runs along each side of the body from the tip of the snout to the groin.
-Like other species of the genus, K. calciphilus secretes a sticky mucus when molested.
-(Photo courtesy © Maximilian Dehling).
+Like other species in the genus, K. calciphilus secretes a sticky mucus when threatened.